Beatrice M. Hinkle: Translation of Jung's Wandlungen und Symbole der Libido (1912)

 In her 40-page "An introduction" Hinkle demonstrated her assimilation of the viewpoints both of Freud and Jung.
 A patient's psychiatric symptoms may stem from forgotten memories of very painful events.
 Hidden to avoid traces of psychic trauma (the corresponding emotional wounds and/or unwanted inferences), the memory drops out of the patient's consciousness.
 Yet a later recall of 'forgotten' events is possible.
 In fact, if the patient can establish a conscious connection between the 'repressed' memory of painful events (newly recalled in therapy) and the disturbing emotions left by trauma, the troubling symptoms might disappear, an astonishing cure.
 A clinical method or process, 'the free association of ideas', might assist the patient, by letting impressions or feelings flow, despite existing mental blockage.
 This therapeutic method may unlock the most affected elements, and thus allow the patient to establish a conscious link between the 'forgotten' event and its corresponding trauma: hence, the cure.
 "This important group of ideas or impressions, with the feelings and emotions clustered around them, which are betrayed through this process, was called by Jung a complex."

 She had become somewhat a part of her translation since her own ideas, it is claimed, had entered into it.
 She renewed and augmented its theories, contributions derived from her work as a therapist and her personal experience with both Freud and Jung.
 She broadened the context of terms such as "repression" and "complex", manifested by the patient while being psychoanalyzed.

+Her translated Psychology of the Unconscious was widely reviewed.
+Eugene O'Neill chose this Jung book the most influential of psychoanalytic literature.
+Jack London wrote that its reading was like "standing on the edge of a world so new, so terrible, so wonderful that I am almost afraid to look over into it."
+The book was a publishing sensation and remained in print for the next thirty years.

-In 1952 "an extensive revision" of this work was published by Jung with a new title, Symbole der Wandlung.
-In 1950 referring to advancements in psychological studies that'd cause him to revise this book, Jung drew particular attention to Erich Neumann, his key work The Origins and History of Consciousness (1949).
+In 1952 Carl Jung published "an extensive revision" of this work with a new title, Symbole der Wandlung.
+Beforehand in 1950, referring to advancements in psychological studies that might cause him to revise this book, Jung drew particular attention to Erich Neumann, his key work The Origins and History of Consciousness (1949).
 The book's editors also footnote to Neumann's The Great Mother (1952).